Man arrested after shooting at deputies during traffic stop

 NEW ROADS - A man is in custody after shooting at Pointe Coupee Sheriff's deputies during a traffic stop late Saturday.

-Investigators say the deputies tried to stop a vehicle on Court Street just before 10 p.m., when a passenger, Adam Robinson, began to shoot at the deputies, injuring one.
+Investigators say the deputies tried to stop a vehicle on Court Street just before 10 p.m., when a passenger, Adam Robertson, began to shoot at the deputies, injuring one.

 The injured deputy was treated at a local hospital before being released.

-Robinson was arrested at his home at 1 a.m. on Sunday.
+Robertson was arrested at his home at 1 a.m. on Sunday.

 More News